The Claimant stated he was told by the night team

 not follow up on the issue by making enquiries into sleep-in managers.

 Using Judge Horne's own standard, the

-respondent could not know that to be fact because, by definition, the
+respondent could not know as fact that nights at the hotel were

 respondent was not there at the time.